 Here at SuperFeast, we practise a dynamic philosophy for sourcing herbs called Di Tao.
 You can read all about Di Tao here.
-Another dynamic process we are obsessed with is the very particular extraction methods we use to create these beautiful extract powders.
+Another process we put a lot of energy into is the very particular extraction methods we use to create these beautiful extract powders.

-We are thoroughly inspired by those who became Taoists; those who over thousands of years developed this system of tonic herbalism in order to support their profound intentions for life, health and spirituality.
-With this system they delved deep into their relationship and understanding of the herbs, thankfully documenting their findings so we can continue to honour and walk their path.
+We are thoroughly inspired by the Taoists who came before us; those who over thousands of years developed this system of tonic herbalism in order to support their profound intentions for life, health and spirituality.
+With this system they delved deep into their relationship and understanding of the herbs, thankfully documenting their findings more thoroughly than anyone else in the world so we can continue to honour and walk their path.

 Unlike modern Traditional Chinese Medicine and Western medicine which focus on isolating or increasing percentages of particular active ingredients in herbal products and drugs, these ancient herbalists focused on using only natural extraction mediums and menstruum’s (solvent’s) like water (tea or broth) and alcohol or fat (tinctures, wines etc) in order to extract each and every element possible from the herb.
 This intention comes from a desire to keep the herb completely unified where possible and this is the same philosophy and method we choose to apply to our SuperFeast products.

 Each and every herb has hundreds, if not thousands, of bioactive compounds that contribute to the full scope of the herb’s medicinal benefits, and it takes a lot of care to ensure as many of these are present in the extraction as possible.
 It is through these full-spectrum extractions in ancient times that Taoists were able to identify that these herbs were in fact tonic, and could aid us in cultivating vibrancy within our body and mind.
 There are still so many of these bioactive compounds that are yet to be identified by modern science but that does not mean they are not paramount to the herbs’ benefits.
 We know that these compounds are all needed in their natural ratios to harness the full effect of the herb.
 That is why we never standardise our herbs, you can read about our view on that here.
 The symbiotic nature of many of these unknown or underrated compounds are what brings great efficacy to the known active ingredients.
 Each compound can modify and balance out the effects of the others, ensuring that the herb remains tonic and adaptogenic to the system.
-When you focus on increasing the percentage of particular active ingredients, you inevitably do so at the demise of others.
-When isolating compounds, you naturally no longer have the complete tonic herb that the ancients identified as a Superior herb, and thus it is not the same herb that they spoke about in their texts.
+For us, if we were to focus on increasing the percentage of particular active ingredients, we’d be doing so at the expense of other compounds.
+From our perspective, when isolating compounds or standardising, you naturally no longer have the complete tonic herb that the ancients identified as a superior herb, and thus it is not the same herb that they spoke about in their texts.

 In the early days of searching for the most comprehensively extracted herbs that honour the ‘old way’, it was difficult to find a team to process our herbs that placed this level of importance on the extraction process according to the Taoist tradition.
 However we’ve definitely got that sorted now.

 The Taoists were never able to, nor interested in focusing on extraction methods or concentrations that would isolate or increase just one active ingredient (i.e. beta glucans, triterpenes etc).
-Although we are not against these practices for clinical applications or for specific intentions (we still use products like this therapeutically from time to time ourselves), we have found that with regards to our interest in using these herbs throughout our lifetime to maintain flourishing health, our current method and intention was by far the best to support us and the community we serve.
-We’re not ever going to change that philosophy regarding our tonic herb extracts.
+Although we are not against these practices for clinical applications or for specific intentions (there is of course a time and a place for them), we have found that with regards to our interest in using these herbs throughout our lifetime to maintain flourishing health, our current method and intention was by far the best to support us and the community we serve.
+Our philosophy around our tonic herb extracts will never change.

 10:1 EXTRACTION METHOD

 Essentially, what you are receiving is a powdered form of the very intentionally created herbal tincture and / or tea.
 Some herbs are solely extracted in water as the medicinal compounds of the herb are completely water soluble, whereas other herbs require the additional use of alcohol in order to access those compounds that are fat soluble, such as particular adaptogenic compounds in chaga and reishi.
-It is important to note that there is zero alcohol left in the final product after it is evaporated off.
+It is important to note that we use an organic rice alcohol of which there is zero alcohol left in the final product after it is evaporated off.

 Mason (founder of SuperFeast) at the SuperFeast Lion’s Mane farm - it takes 10kg of this fresh Lion’s Mane to make 1kg of our potent extract powder